ollls/zio-tls-http/README.md

  * DEV branch: ResPoolCache ZIO Layer is stable, it is a massivley parallell memory cache, 5 mil runs and more: evictions/searches/refreshes.
  There will be one more thing ( ZQueue to limit fibers who want to perform evictions ).
  FACTORS on LRU and Cache can be lower ( 12 - 30 ).
 Factor here is a number of linear searches in a single linked list.
  For 15 mil DB - factors probably need to be around 100 - 500. ( to keep thing flat ).
-Do not forget about: export SBT_OPTS="-Xmx5G".
+Do not forget about: export SBT_OPTS="-Xmx5G" or more ...
  Very roughly 1 mil is 500Mb ( it should much less of cause but this needs to be measured ).

   Test server used to test mem cacher with JMetter. (random and seq keys).<br>